Exercise After Hernia Mesh Repair

 Gentle exercise, such as taking a walk, can help you build muscle strength and endurance during the first 14 days following hernia surgery.
 Take it easy the first couple of days at home.
 Regular walks are the safest workouts as your pain abates.

 You can start with short strolls around your bedroom or to the toilet.
 Increase the distance each day based on how comfortable you feel.
 By day five or seven, most people can walk without help.
 By week two, as you gain strength, try walking up and down stairs.
 You can also incorporate light chores, such as meal preparation, to increase your physical activity and fitness levels.
+Remember to avoid more strenuous house chores such as vacuuming and laundry due to the heavy lifting involved and use of weaker core muscles.

 By week three, you can add abdominal exercises to your workout routine.
 You’ll tighten and strengthen your stomach muscles, which doctors recommend for people who had a hernia procedure.
 Completing abdominal exercises involving knee rolls or pelvic tilts three to five times a day can speed up your efforts to build your core strength after the surgery.
 However, you should still avoid anything strenuous during this time, so please avoid any intense ab routines.
+Examples include sit ups, planks, twists or rotational movements and anything using weights or gym machines.

 Exercises To Avoid After a Hernia Mesh Surgery